alexandrerays/alexandrerays/README.md

 ## ABOUT ME

 Hello!
-I’m an AI Engineer and the Co-Founder & CTO of [OncoAI](http://www.oncoai.com.br).
+I’m an AI Engineer and the Co-Founder of [OncoAI](http://www.oncoai.com.br).

 I build AI products that empower businesses through artificial intelligence and entrepreneurship.